treanus/KUL_NIS/README.md

 This script allows to start an fmriprep analysis with a config file.
 See

-### KUL_fmriproc_spm
+### KUL_fmriproc_spm_new

 This script will run an automated analysis using SPM12 of a standard blocked design active fMRI data with a paradigm using 30 seconds BASELINE followed by 30 seconds TASK epochs, after these have been preprocessed with fmriprep.
+Requires MATLAB.

+### KUL_fmriproc_nilearn_new

+The MATLAB-free alternative: the same task-fMRI GLM implemented with nilearn/nibabel/numpy/pandas, running in the `pyfMRI` conda environment.
+Select between the two engines with `KUL_clinical_fmridti.sh -E spm|nilearn` (default `spm`); both are auto-scheduled across the available cores via their own `-c` option.

 ### KUL_fmriproc_conn